 When one of my more perceptive students walked into my office last semester to talk grades and life, she made a snarky comment that I still think about today.
 Upon seeing the sports-related memorabilia on my office walls and bookshelves, she scoffed and asked me, “Don’t you have better things to do with your time?”

-I think I laughed and dodged the question with a dismissive wave of the hand, telling her something like, “And that is why you, not me, who will run the country someday.”
+I think I laughed and dodged the question, telling her something like, “And that is why you, not me, will run the country someday.”

-Now that I think about it, however, that comment did not necessarily reflect a mature observer of what matters in life beyond her years (although she is exceptionally wise about important stuff from whom I have learned so much) so much as it illuminated the worrisome cynicism of our day and age about what matters in life.
+Now that I think about it, however, that comment did not reflect a mature observer beyond her years (although she is exceptionally wise about important stuff from whom I have learned so much) so much as it illuminated the worrisome cynicism of our day and age about what matters in life.

 If we pay attention to the chatter around us and in the media, it feels like it is becoming hip to discount, and even disparage, the value of sports.
 To write them off as silly, as frivolous, as unhealthy, as back-breaking labor, as archaic, as a waste of time in an unjust world replete with grave problems.